monomadic/monomadic/README.md

 I also kinda like flutter, golang and haskell.

 # I'm looking for work!
 I work remotely on anything fun and accept monero or bitcoin.
-Please get in [contact](mailto:deathdisco@protonmail.com) if you have a project in mind.
+Please get in contact if you have a project in mind. (telegram: @deathdisco)